vbystry/DocuExtract/README.md

-# DocuExtract AI 🤖
+## Documorpher AI 🤖

-DocuExtract AI is an intelligent document data extraction tool that uses AI to automatically parse and structure data from DOCX and PDF documents.
-Define your schema once, and extract structured data from multiple documents instantly.
+Documorpher AI is an intelligent document transformation tool that leverages AI to extract, transform, and structure data across different document formats and modalities.
+Whether you need to convert DOCX to Excel while preserving context or extract key information from PDFs, DocuExtract AI ensures accurate and structured transformations.

 ## 🌟 Features

-- 📄 Support for DOCX and PDF documents
+- 📄 Support for DOCX, and Excel formats (other in progress)
+- 🎯 AI-powered data transformation ensuring contextual accuracy
-- 🎯 Custom schema definition with multiple data types
+- 💡 Custom schema definition with multiple data types
 - 🔄 Batch processing of multiple documents
 - 🎨 Interactive UI for schema building
 - 📊 Real-time preview of extracted data
 - 🔍 Source text highlighting for extracted values
-- ⬇️ Export results in JSON format
+- ⬇️ Export results in structured JSON, CSV, or Excel format
-- 🔐 Bring your own OpenAI API key
+- 🔒 Bring your own OpenAI API key for AI-driven extraction

+## 📚 Use Case Example

+Need to transform a set of DOCX documents into an Excel spreadsheet?
+With DocuExtract AI, you can easily define a  mapping  of DOCX files to structured Excel columns while preserving contextual meaning.
+This makes it ideal for:

+- Extracting invoices, reports, and structured documents into Excel
+- Transforming product descriptions into a structured sections
+- Ensuring context-aware data extraction from unstructured documents

 ## 🚀 Getting Started